Dolby Cinema: Dolby Atmos

 Another component of the Dolby Cinema experience is Dolby Atmos, an object-oriented, 3-D immersive surround-sound format developed by Dolby Laboratories.
-The system is capable of 128 simultaneous audio inputs utilizing up to 64 individual speakers to enhance viewer immersion.
+The system is capable of 128 simultaneous audio inputs utilizing up to 65 individual speakers to enhance viewer immersion.
 The first film to support the new format was Disney and Pixar's animated film Brave, released in 2012.

 Signature entrance

-Most Dolby Cinemas feature a curved video wall entrance displaying content related to the feature film playing in the auditorium.
+Most Dolby Cinema features a curved video wall entrance displaying content related to the feature film playing in the auditorium.
 The content displayed on the video wall is specifically generated by the film studio and is intended to immerse viewers in the movie experience before the movie has started.
-The video is generated using multiple short throw high definition projectors in the entrance ceiling and proprietary software is used to pixel map the different images together along the wall.
+The video is generated using multiple short-throw high-definition projectors in the entrance ceiling and proprietary software is used to pixel-map the different images together along the wall.
 Similarly, the audio is generated using speakers placed in the ceiling of the entrance.